 How to Style a Bed Quilt

-Making a bed quilt is an investment in both time and money.
+Making a bed quilt is an investment of time and money.
 Here are some things to consider before tackling one, including some creative styling ideas.

 - If you plan to switch the quilt on your bed often, we suggest keeping your bedroom colors neutral.
 A neutral wall color and décor means you can easily change your quilts for the seasons and holidays without it clashing with your room’s colors.